pavan-kumar-s/tpp/ICLR.md

 **Weakness-5:**
 The approach depends on LLM-based query decomposition, which may introduce structural or semantic errors when sub-queries are misgenerated, leading to cascading retrieval failures.

 Query decomposition is a critical element of our approach and hence we have performed a detailed error analysis on the subquery generation on answer generation.
-We have presented the error analysis in Appendix A.10.
+We have summarised the error analysis in main text and presented it in a detailed manner in Appendix A.10.

 # Reviewer 9MFQ: